- University of Wisconsin-Eau Claire

 Are you curious about other places and spaces around the world?
 Geography is a scientific discipline that engages a spatial perspective to explore questions and issues associated with the human condition, natural world and the interconnections between humans and the environment.

-Geographers look for and analyze cultural and environmental spatial patterns and relationships to better understand the human experience.
-This spatial perspective and understanding of space and place is critical in the areas of business, resource management, law, education, planning, tourism, international relations, demography, government/public affairs and health sciences.Contact Info:
+Geographers analyze cultural and environmental spatial patterns and relationships to better understand the human experience.
+This perspective and understanding of space and place is critical in the areas of business, resource management, law, education, planning, tourism, international relations, demography, government/public affairs and health sciences.Contact Info:

 Geographers are everywhere in the public, private and non-profit sectors.
 There are careers for geographers in education; environmental engineering and consulting; land-use planning and resource management, at the municipal through the Federal levels; emergency management and NGO relief organizations; in industry, supervising shipping routes and identifying industrial locations; public utilities, managing infrastructure; travel and international business, helping companies understand the people and places where they do commerce; and in the retail sector, siting store locations and analyzing markets and customers.